murrayo/yape/README.md

 Yape will always check if there is a `~/.yape.yml` file and load that.

 ### Dotgraphs plotting
-To switch to dotgraphs instead of linegraphs, define the following in your config:
+To switch to dot graphs instead of line graphs set the style to "".
+For example, define the following in your config:
 ```
 plotting:
   dim: 16,6
-  style: .
+  style: ""
   markersize: 0.5
 ```

+dim is dimensions in inches.

+Choices for style are:
+'-' solid line
+'--' dashed line
+'-.' dash-dotted line
+':' dotted line

-The defaults are:
+The defaults for configuration are:
 ```
 plotting:
   dim: 16,6